Back to myFutureNC main site

 Initial enrollment in a postsecondary program is just the first step toward the goal of postsecondary degree or certificate attainment.
 Following enrollment, students must continue their enrollment to degree completion, typically referred to as persistence.
 First-year persistence rates are a key indicator, as the greatest share of postsecondary dropouts occur during the first year than any other time.

+There are two general ways to measure how well students are continuing through their postsecondary education: Persistence and Retention.
 There are well-documented differences in student persistence and retention by:

 • type of program (two-year versus four-year);